 Some paper companies are labelling their paper 'carbon neutral' as the carbon emmissions in the production process have been measured and offset.
-But their paper may still contain native forest fibre, and simply leaving the native forest in the ground to absorb carbon would be much more helpful to our environment!
+This is all very well, but if the paper contains native forest fibre, simply leaving the native forest in the ground to absorb carbon would be much more helpful to our environment!

 Surely cutting down carbon-absorbing native forests can never be justified by carbon offsetting.

 Here are some 100% recycled papers available at the time of writing, however please be aware that the paper industry is always changing and products are often re-branded.
 These papers may no longer be available and there may be new recycled papers on the market.
 The World Wildlife Fund has created a great resource here, listing paper products and their environmental credentials which may also be of assistance.

 Commercial Papers (for offset or digital print - not for desktop printers):